emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-profiling:

 ``--profiling``
-  [same as -g2 if passed at compile time, otherwise applies at link] Use reasonable defaults when emitting JavaScript to make the build readable but still useful for profiling.
-This sets ``-g2`` (preserve whitespace and function names) and may also enable optimizations that affect performance and otherwise might not be performed in ``-g2``.
+  [link]
+  Make the output suitable for profiling.
+This means including function names in the wasm and JS output, and preserving whitespace in the JS output.
+It does not affect optimizations (to ensure that performance profiles reflect production builds).
+Currenly this is the same as ``-g2``.

 .. _emcc-profiling-funcs:

 ``--profiling-funcs``
   [link]
-  Preserve function names in profiling, but otherwise minify whitespace and names as we normally do in optimized builds.
+  Preserve wasm function names as in ``--profiling``, but otherwise minify whitespace and names as we normally do in optimized builds.
 This is useful if you want to look at profiler results based on function names, but do *not* intend to read the emitted code.

 ``--tracing``
   [link]